vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 $ ./queue accept 23712
 ```

-You can also use `./queue accept binary-name` which will accept it for all
+You can also use `./queue accept binary-name`, which will accept it for all
 architectures.